 An experienced attorney can help you get compensation for things like:

 - pain and suffering

 - transportation costs

 - and more

-The Barnes Firm has experienced attorneys in several offices across California.
+The Barnes Firm has experienced attorneys in several offices across California and New York.
 Our highly trained attorneys are available to answer your questions and assist you with the next steps.
 Contact The Barnes Firm today for a free, no-risk consultation.